-One effect of confining beds above much of the Paso Robles Aquifer within the NMMA is that percolating water from rainfall and return flows does not directly recharge the Paso Robles Aquifer.
+One effect of confining beds above much of the Paso Robles Aquifer within the NMMA is that percolating water from rainfall and return flows does not directly recharge these portions of the Paso Robles Aquifer.
 Instead, some of the percolating water is diverted laterally on top the low-permeability layers and may emerge as surface water as in Black Lake Canyon and support flow in Black Lake and the other systems of coastal drainages and lakes west of Nipomo Mesa including the creek in Cienega Valley, Celery Lakes, White Lake, Little Oso Flaco Lake and the creek along the southwest margin of Nipomo Mesa (Papadopulos, 2004).
 Some remainder of the shallow groundwater that is diverted laterally may percolate downward where these low-permeable layers are discontinuous, and percolate to greater depths and thereby contribute to water in the underlying Paso Robles Aquifer.

-The continuity of confining conditions within the NMMA is not completely understood.
-The discontinuous nature of the confining lenses likely result in patchy areas of confined and unconfined conditions.
+The continuity of confining conditions within the NMMA is not completely understood and remains a topic of investigation by the TG.
 The locations of unconfined conditions is important - they control to a significant degree both the NMMA groundwater budget as to the quantity of recharge from overlying sources and any calculation of changes in groundwater storage.
-The TG will study these issues in 2009.
+The TG will study these issues in 2010.
+There is much uncertainty as to the location of this boundary within the NMMA - uncertainty that may be resolved in future Annual Reports.